Raphael Rutman: Biography

 He received his secondary education in the United Kingdom.
 Received a bachelor's degree in "Higher Jewish Education" in the United States.
 Became an envoy of the Lubavitcher Rebbe in Ukraine in 1993.
 Opened many children's social programs in Ukraine.
 Also, with his direct participation, the first Jewish orphanages for orphans in Ukraine were opened.
 Subsequently, he opened Jewish orphanages in many cities of Ukraine.
 On the initiative of Rutman, winter and summer Jewish children's camps began their work.
 Created children's educational and entertainment clubs throughout the CIS.

-He opened and manages two schools, primary and secondary in Kyiv, as well as a junior rabbinical college.
+He opened and manages two schools, primary and secondary in Kyiv, as well as a junior rabbinical college (Cheder).
 Leads the international Jewish community for diplomats and local and foreign businessmen in Kyiv.
 He is the Executive Vice Chairman of the Council of the Federation of Jewish Communities of Ukraine, an organization that includes all the rabbis of Ukraine.
 Responsible for all diplomatic and international relations of the Federation of Jewish Communities of Ukraine.

 Married, wife Devorah was born in Miami, has 7 children.